The number of real zeros of elliptic polynomials: Introduction and main results

-\begin{remark} We conclude this section with some suggestions for further work. \end{remark} First, it follows from \eqref{1.1} that, for the Gaussian case, $\E[N_n(\mathbb R)]=\sqrt n$ exactly for all $n$.
-In \cite{BD1}, among other results, Bleher and Di extended this result to the non-Gaussian setting. \begin{theorem}[\cite{BD1}] Let $\omega_j$ be i.i.d. random variables with mean zero and variance one.
-Assume furthermore that for some $c, C>0$, the characteristic function $\varphi(s)$ of $\omega_j$ satisfies
+To begin, for Gaussian elliptic polynomials, it follows from \eqref{e1.1} that $\mathbb E[N_n(\mathbb R)]$ is precisely $\sqrt{n}$ for all $n$.
+In \cite{BD1}, Bleher and Di, among other significant findings, extended this result to non-Gaussian counterparts. \begin{theorem}[\cite{BD1}] Assume there exist positive constants $c$ and $C$ such that the characteristic function $\varphi(s)$ of $\omega$ satisfies the conditions

 Then, as $n\to \infty$,